Malari incident: Aftermath

 General Sumitro, the Deputy Chief of the Armed Forces, was blamed for inciting the rioters, and forced to resign.
 His supporters were removed from command positions, being made ambassadors or receiving staff jobs.
 This move was supported by the "Ramadi Document" presented to President Suharto by General Ali Murtopo, a rival of Sumitro's.
 It hinted that a general with the initial S would attempt a coup d'état between April and June 1974.

 After the Malari incident, the New Order became more repressive and quicker to act when citizens expressed dissent, including through demonstrations and the media, abandoning the fragile "partnership" they once had.
 Twelve newspapers and magazines had their printing and publishing permits revoked, including Indonesia Raya.
 Journalists, such as Mochtar Lubis, were detained without trial.
-Offending journalists began to be blacklisted, losing nearly all job opportunities.
+Offending journalists, such as Atmakusumah, began to be blacklisted, losing nearly all job opportunities.

 Within a week of the Malari incident, the New Order presented a package of regulations meant to promote the economic interests of Native Indonesians.
 The plan, mandating partnerships between foreign investors and Native Indonesians as well as the use of the planned Indonesia Stock Exchange, and requiring potential investors submit a plan for future majority Native Indonesian ownership, was well received by the public and silenced critics.
 In practice, however, this was not strictly enforced.

 The Aspri were officially disbanded.
 However, former Aspri Ali Murtopo was later promoted to head of the Indonesian State Intelligence Agency and all of them stayed on as trusted advisers.